MR-Addict/playground/src/assets/posts/live-stream-on-your-raspberrypi.md

 make && sudo make install
 ```

-After this, your raspbery pi has successfully installed MJPG-Stremer, you can use below command for testing:
+After this, your raspberry pi has successfully installed MJPG-Streamer, you can use the below command for testing:

 ```sh:test-command.sh
 /usr/local/bin/mjpg_streamer -i "/usr/local/lib/mjpg-streamer/input_uvc.so -n -f 10 -r 1280x720" -o "/usr/local/lib/mjpg-streamer/output_http.so -p 8084 -w /usr/local/share/mjpg-streamer/www
 ```

-After that you can visit [http://localhost:8084](http://localhost:8084) on your raspberry pi local network.
+After that, you can visit [http://localhost:8084](http://localhost:8084) on your raspberry pi local network.

-But you may want to setup a service that auto start your service when your raspberry pi reboot.
-You can add a mjpg-stramer script on your local bin directory like this:
+But you may want to set up a service that auto starts your service when your raspberry pi reboot.
+You can add an mjpg-streamer script on your local bin directory like this:

 ```sh:~/.local/bin/mjpg-streamer
 #!/bin/bash